You will find many money lending apps to choose from if you are looking for a reliable and easy way to get a loan in Kenya.

 To get a loan from this app, you must use it for some time (Like three months).
-You must deposit money to the app and use it to buy stuff.
+You must deposit money into the app and use it to buy stuff.
 They will give you an offer if you accept the pesa inaigia kwa account.

-The best and I don’t have a loan with them since the amount they offer is too significant, I am afraid of taking it.
+The best, and I don’t have a loan with them since the amount they offer is too significant, I am afraid of taking it.